-20.14.4.
+24.14.4.
 PROFIsafe

-Description according to ISO 13849, Cat.
-3 PLd minformation to a safety PLC, then reconstructions, such as: emergency stop of The PROFIsafe interface provides a wires to the safety IO pins of the robot PROFIsafe is only available on robot obtain by contacting your local sales downloaded on myUR. safe, network-based alternative to connecting of control box.
-Is that have an enabling license, which you can representative, once obtained, the license can be nd License file on page 336 for information Communicating via PROFIsafe A control message received from table below. the safety PLC contains the information in the Signal Description E-Stop by system Asserts the system e-stop.
+Description The PROFIsafe network protocol allows the robot to communicate with a safety according to ISO 13849, Cat.
+3 PLd requirements.
+The robot transmits safety statinformation to a safety PLC, then receives information to trigger safety related functions, such as: emergency stop or enter reduced mode.
+The PROFIsafe interface provides a safe, network-based alternative to connectivity wires to the safety IO pins of the robot control box.
+PROFIsafe is only available on robots that have an enabling license, which you cobtain by contacting your local sales representative, once obtained, the license of downloaded on myUR.
+Please refer to Robot Registration and License file on page 352 for information regarding robot registration and license activation. - Communicating via PROFIsafe A control message received from the safety PLC contains the information in the table below.
+Signal Description E-Stop by system Asserts the system e-stop.
 Safeguard stop Asserts the safeguard stop.
 Reset safeguard stop Resets safeguard stop state (on low-to- high transition in automatic mode) if the safeguard stop input is cleared beforehand.
 Safeguard stop auto Asserts safeguard stop if the robot is operating in Automatic mode.
 Safeguard stop auto shall only be used when a 3-Position Enabling (3PE) Device is configured.
 If no 3PE Device is configured, the safeguard stop auto acts as a normal safeguard stop input.
 Reset safeguard stop auto Resets safeguard stop auto state (on low-to-high transition when in automatic mode) if safeguard stop auto inputs are cleared beforehand.
 Reduced mode Activates the Reduced mode safety limits.
 Operational mode Activates either manual or automatic operational mode.
 If the safety configuration "Operational mode selection via PROFIsafe" is disabled, this field shall be omitted from the PROFIsafe control message.
-Safety PLC message A status message sent to the safe below. ety PLC contains the information in the table Signal Description Stop, cat.
+Safety PLC message A status message sent to the safety PLC contains the information in the table below.
+Signal Description Stop, cat.
 0 Robot is performing, or it has completed, a safety stop of category 0; A hard stop by immediate removal of power to the arm and the motors.